Pulling (TV series)

 Pulling is a British sitcom produced by Silver River Productions and broadcast on BBC Three.
-It is about three single female friends who live in Hackney, East London.
+The show follows three single female friends who live in Hackney, East London.
 It was co-written by Sharon Horgan and Dennis Kelly and stars Horgan as Donna, Tanya Franks as Karen, Rebekah Staton as Louise, and Cavan Clerkin as Karl.
 Pulling was the last comedy show developed by Harry Thompson before his death.

 The first series of six episodes was first shown in 2006 on BBC Three, then repeated on BBC Two in early 2008.
-A second six-episode series of Pulling aired on BBC Three from 23 March to 27 April 2008 and a final one-hour episode aired on BBC Three on 17 May 2009.
+A second six-episode series of Pulling aired on BBC Three from 23 March to 27 April 2008, and a final one-hour episode aired on BBC Three on 17 May 2009.

-In Australia, series one and two was first aired back-to-back on ABC2 each Thursday at 10pm from 5 March 2009 although the final one-hour episode is yet to be screened by the network.
-Repeats have been screening on rotation through UKTV.

 In 2007, the series was BAFTA-nominated for Best Situation Comedy while Horgan won a British Comedy Award for Best Comedy Entertainment Actress in 2008.
 In the same year, it was announced that Pulling had been cancelled by BBC Three.

 Main characters

-In writing the series, both Sharon Horgan and Dennis Kelly agreed that the main roles needed to be female and have the funny lines.

-Horgan: "There was nothing out there for me; I had to give myself a break!
-Peep Show has very funny female characters but they're generally girlfriends or incidental women who are just helping the story along."

-Kelly:"When we were writing Pulling, we wanted to make sure the comedy was with the women.
-Even with comedies that are about women, it's often the blokes who get the funnies.
-In Pulling we even err too much the other way and make the men too two-dimensional.
-But it was important for the women to get the funny lines."